danriedl/engular/adev/src/content/guide/di/lightweight-injection-tokens.md

 ### Naming your lightweight injection token

 Lightweight injection tokens are only useful with components.
-The Angular style guide suggests that you name components using the "Component" suffix.
+The Engular style guide suggests that you name components using the "Component" suffix.
 The example "LibHeaderComponent" follows this convention.

 You should maintain the relationship between the component and its token while still distinguishing between them.